Water Play: Developmental Ways to Beat the Heat

 Here are some fun games you can play with your kids

 1.)
 Duck, Duck, SPONGE (a new twist on a classic game).
-Played the same as duck, duck goose, but the child “goosing” carries a wet sponge and rings it out over the “goose” he/she chooses.
+Played the same as a duck, duck goose, but the child “goosing” carries a wet sponge and rings it out over the “goose” he/she chooses.
 This allows more turn taking, hand strengthening, sensory input, running/walking, sequencing challenges and much more.

 2.)
 Water balloons!!!
 We all know what these are.
-Water balloons have a endless possibilities.
-For older children with some dexterity, tying water balloons can provide a high level in-hand manipulation and coordination exercise.
+Water balloons have endless possibilities.
+For older children with some dexterity, tying water balloons can provide a high level of in-hand manipulation and coordination exercise.
 Or for an educational twist, write the alphabet, numbers, or sight words on the cinder block wall, the cement or the asphalt and have the kids hit letters in order to spell a word, hit the letter that is called out, or even just practice throwing at a target.
 Then there is the simple, yet important, throwing and catching.
 Many of our fine motor skills rely upon our gross motor strength and coordination to provide proximal stability to allow for distal mobility.

 3.)
 Sponge play.
 Grab a few extra sponges at the dollar store, all different sizes, or take a few and cut them up.
 Toss them in the bath, the pool or just under the hose and let your kids have a water fight.
 Or set up two buckets and create a relay race where they have to transfer the water from one bucket to the next with only, you guessed it, A SPONGE!, .